-4.4 Mutually orthogonal Sudoku solutions
+4.4.
+Mutually orthogonal Sudoku solutions.
 In this section we construct sets of mutually orthogonal Sudoku solutions of maximum size.
 The results of the construction are shown in Figure 10.

+Theorem 4.4.

-- Theorem 4.4 (a) There is a set of six mutually orthogonal Sudoku solutions.
-These squares are also gerechte designs for the partition into locations, and have the property that each symbol occurs once on the main diagonal and once on the antidiagonal.
-Each of the Sudoku solutions is linear of parallel type. - (b) There is a set of four mutually orthogonal multiple gerechte designs for the partitions into subsquares, locations, broken rows, and broken columns; they also have the property that each symbol occurs once on the main diagonal and once on the antidiagonal.
+- (a) There is a set of six mutually orthogonal Sudoku solutions.
+These squares are also gerechte designs for the partition into locations. - (b) There is a set of four mutually orthogonal symmetric Sudoku solutions (that is, multiple gerechte designs for the partitions into subsquares, locations, broken rows, and broken columns); they also have the property that each symbol occurs once on the main diagonal and once on the antidiagonal.
 Each of the Sudoku solutions is linear of parallel type.

-Remark We saw already that the number 6 in part (a) is optimal.
+Remark.
+We saw already that the number 6 in part (a) is optimal.
 The number 4 in (b) is also optimal.
 For, given such a set, we can as before suppose that they all have the symbol 1 in the cell in the top left corner.
 Now the 1s in the subsquare in the middle of the top row cannot be in its top minirow or its left-hand minicolumn, so just four positions are available; and the squares must have their ones in different positions.
+The six orthogonal Sudoku solutions are shown in Figure 10; the last four are symmetric.

-Proof (a) Our six Sudoku solutions will all be linear of parallel type; that is, they will be given by six parallel classes of planes in the affine space.
+Proof. (a) Our six Sudoku solutions will all be linear of parallel type; that is, they will be given by six parallel classes of planes in the affine space.
 The orthogonality of two solutions means that each plane of the first meets each plane of the second in a single point.
 This holds precisely when the two vector subspaces meet just in the origin (so that their direct sum is the whole space).
-In other words, the vector subspaces correspond to disjoint lines in the projective space PG(3,3).
+In other words, the vector subspaces correspond to disjoint lines in the projective space PG(3, 3).

-In our situation, the affine planes $x_1 = x_2 = 0$ and $x_3 = x_4 = 0$ whose cosets define rows and columns correspond to two disjoint lines $L_1$ and $L_2$ of PG(3,3).
-The affine plane $x_1 = x_3 = 0$ (whose cosets define the subsquares) corresponds to a line $L_3$ which intersects both $L_1$ and $L_2$ (in the points $\langle (0,0,0,1) \rangle$ and $\langle (0,1,0,0) \rangle$ respectively).
-So we have to find six pairwise disjoint lines which are disjoint from the lines $L_1$ , $L_2$ , and $L_3$ .
+In our situation, the affine planes $x_1 = x_2 = 0$ and $x_3 = x_4 = 0$ whose cosets define rows and columns correspond to two disjoint lines L_1 and L_2 of PG(3, 3).
+The affine plane $x_1 = x_3 = 0$ (whose cosets define the subsquares) corresponds to a line L_3 which intersects both L_1 and L_2 (in the points $\langle (0, 0, 0, 1) \rangle$ and $\langle (0, 1, 0, 0) \rangle$ respectively).
+So we have to find six pairwise disjoint lines which are disjoint from the lines L_1 , L_2 , and L_3 .

-Figure 8: A regulus, the opposite regulus, and a spread
+Figure 8.
+A regulus, the opposite regulus, and a spread.

-Calculation shows that the remaining lines of $\Re$ are $x_1 - x_3 = x_2 - x_4 = 0$ and $x_1 + x_3 = x_2 + x_4 = 0$ , and the other three lines of the opposite regulus are $x_1 - x_2 = x_3 - x_4 = 0$ , $x_1 + x_2 = x_3 + x_4 = 0$ , and $x_2 = x_4 = 0$ , which is the Locations line $L_4$ (the line such that the cosets of the corresponding vector subspace define the partition into locations).
-The main diagonal and the antidiagonal are cosets of the subspaces corresponding to the other two lines of $\mathscr{R}$ .
+Calculation shows that the remaining lines of \mathcal{R} are $x_1 - x_3 = x_2 - x_4 = 0$ and $x_1 + x_3 = x_2 + x_4 = 0$, and the other three lines of the opposite regulus are $x_1 - x_2 = x_3 - x_4 = 0$, $x_1 + x_2 = x_3 + x_4 = 0$, and $x_2 = x_4 = 0$, which is the Locations line L_4 (the line such that the cosets of the corresponding vector subspace define the partition into locations).
+The main diagonal and the antidiagonal are cosets of the subspaces corresponding to the other two lines of \mathcal{R} .
 Since the remaining six lines of the spread are disjoint from these, our claim about locations and diagonals follows.
 It is clear from the construction that all the corresponding Sudoku solutions are linear of parallel type.

-A different set of six mutually orthogonal Sudoku solutions can be obtained by choosing a regulus $\mathscr{R}^$ disjoint from $\mathscr{R}$ and contained in the spread, and replacing the lines of $\mathscr{R}^$ by those of its opposite regulus.
+A different set of six mutually orthogonal Sudoku solutions can be obtained by choosing a regulus \mathcal{R}^ disjoint from \mathcal{R} and contained in the spread, and replacing the lines of \mathcal{R}^ by those of its opposite regulus.
 This also gives linear solutions of parallel type.